CILEX Board Members

 Away from the law, his interests are gardening, music, sport (please let him know if there is an option for a round of golf!) and travel.

 Matthew Foster, Past President, Chair of CILEX Companions & Qualifications Committee

 Matthew is a local government lawyer working for Wrexham County Borough Council in North Wales.
-He specialises in Information Governance Law and is the Statutory Data Protection Officer for the Council.
+He specialises in Information Governance Law and is Head of Legal, Democratic & Registration Services.

 Matthew started with Wrexham Council in 2006 working in Children’s Social Services as a Court Liaison Officer.
-In 2010 he returned to legal practice as Senior Legal Officer with the in-house legal team gaining promotion to Lawyer until he was appointed the Data Protection Officer in 2018.
-Matthew has advised a number of in-house client departments, covering diverse areas such as Children’s Social Care, Adult Social Care, Mental Health, Mental Capacity, Court of Protection, Social Housing, Homelessness and Governance.
+In 2010 he returned to legal practice as Senior Legal Officer with the in-house legal team gaining promotion to Lawyer and then Data Protection Officer in 2018.
+In 2021 Matthew was appointed to Head of Legal, Democratic & Registration Services.
+He has advised a number of in-house client departments, covering diverse areas such as Children’s Social Care, Adult Social Care, Mental Health, Mental Capacity, Court of Protection, Social Housing, Homelessness and Governance.

 Matthew has also led on collaborative specialist interest groups across North Wales in relation to Adult Social Care, Housing and Legal Case Management.
-Matthew Chairs the North & Mid-Wales Local Authority DPO Group.
+Matthew also Chaired the inaugural North & Mid-Wales Local Authority DPO Group.